 Groups are offered when there are enough participants who are ready to start one.
 A therapist will talk with you about what group therapy is like, what to expect and whether you are ready to join a group.
-One of the benefits of being in a group is sharing with other masculine identified persons who have also experienced trauma.
+One of the benefits of being in a group is sharing with other men* who have also experienced trauma.
 We do charge a fee of $20.00 per week for groups and there may be limited subsidies available.

 - become aware of triggers

 - learn how to regulate their nervous systems and emotions